-(2) Do you have a room where you can speak privately to clients?
+(2) Do you have a room where you can speak to clients privately?
 (Behind curtains or screens is clearly not private or confidential).

-(3) In your daily work, how might clients alert you that they wished to speak with you in private?
+(3) In your daily work, how might clients alert you that they wish to speak with you in private?

 (4) Do you currently have a clear referral pathway for clients to other services and support?

-(5) Do you know what services and supports are available for those who disclose domestic violence daily work, organisation and locality—and are contact details available to you?
+(5) Do you know what services and supports are available for those who disclose domestic violence in your daily work, organisation and locality—and are contact details available to you?

-(6) Do you know how to make a referral to adult and children’s safeguarding services?
+(6) Do you know how to make a referral to adult and children safeguarding services?